FiscalCalc

 MetricWyomingNational Avg

-Median Household Income$65,000$74,580
+Median Household Income$75,532$74,580

-Cost of Living Index100100
+Cost of Living Index94.6100

 State Income Tax (top)None~5.5%

-Est. Nest Egg Needed (4% rule)$1,300K$1,490K
+Est. Nest Egg Needed (4% rule)$1,511K$1,490K

 Traditional vs. Roth Accounts in Wyoming

 Because Wyoming has no state income tax, the traditional vs. Roth decision is driven primarily by your federal tax bracket.
 Traditional (pre-tax) contributions lower your taxable income today; Roth contributions grow tax-free and require no required minimum distributions (RMDs).
-Both strategies work well in Wyoming — the choice depends on whether you expect higher or lower federal tax rates in retirement.
+Both strategies work well in Wyoming โ€” the choice depends on whether you expect higher or lower federal tax rates in retirement.

-Frequently Asked Questions — Retirement Calculator in Wyoming
+Questions You Might Ask โ€” Retirement Calculator in Wyoming

-Does Wyoming tax retirement income?+
+Does Wyoming tax retirement income?

 No state income tax Since Wyoming has no state income tax, retirees keep more of their Social Security benefits, pension income, and 401(k) withdrawals compared to high-tax states.
 This is a significant advantage when planning your retirement income strategy.

-How much do I need to retire in Wyoming?+
+How much do I need to retire in Wyoming?

-What is the cost of living in Wyoming for retirees?+
+What is the cost of living in Wyoming for retirees?

-Wyoming's cost of living index is 100 compared to the national average of 100.
-Wyoming's cost of living matches the national average, so standard retirement planning benchmarks apply.
+Wyoming's cost of living index is 94.6 compared to the national average of 100.
+This means living in Wyoming costs approximately 5.4% less than the national average โ€” a meaningful advantage for retirees stretching fixed incomes.
 Key drivers of retirement costs include housing, healthcare, transportation, and groceries.

-What is the 4% rule and how does it apply in Wyoming?+
+What is the 4% rule and how does it apply in Wyoming?

 The 4% rule (Bengen Rule) states that retirees can safely withdraw 4% of their portfolio in year one, then adjust for inflation annually, with low risk of running out of money over a 30-year retirement.
-In Wyoming, if you need $52,000/year in retirement income, the 4% rule suggests accumulating $1,300K in investable assets.
+In Wyoming, if you need $60,426/year in retirement income, the 4% rule suggests accumulating $1,511K in investable assets.
 This figure should be adjusted up for your specific lifestyle and down for Social Security benefits, pensions, or part-time income.

-How does Wyoming's income tax affect retirement savings?+
+How does Wyoming's income tax affect retirement savings?

 Wyoming has no state income tax, which means contributions to traditional 401(k) and IRA accounts save you federal taxes now, and withdrawals in retirement face only federal taxation.
 This makes Roth conversions potentially attractive if you expect to move to a higher-tax state later.